This post contains links that we may earn a small commission for at no cost to you read more

 A Far Better Option: The Hydrow Rowing Machine

 I find that the Hydrow simply blows all the other competitors out of the water.
 It is an aesthetically pleasing rowing machine that looks like a cool smart chair for your living room.
+Be sure to check out our other article hydrow rower vs concept 2 where we break it down in more detail!

 This rower doesn’t just have a performance monitor to track your progress, it also has a 22-inch HD touchscreen monitor.
 Besides being dust and sweat-resistant, Hydrow’s LCD screen gives you access to its live and on-demand classes and tracks your workout metrics.